banksimul2022/group15/SETUP.md

 ### Build using Qt Creator

+🔴 **IMPORTANT!** 🔴 You need to change the build directory path *before opening the project*.
+Otherwise the build will fail at the linking phase.
+To do this open Qt Creator and go to `Tools > Options > Build & Run (On the side) > Default Build Properties (Tab on top)`.
+Once you are there change `Default build directory` to `./build/`

-Just open the `atm-app.pro` file at the root of the repo and hit run.
+Then you can open the `atm-app.pro` file at the root of the repo and hit run.

 ### Using `qmake` from the terminal